DinoChiesa/Apigee-Java-XOP-Handler/README.md

 ## Notes

 The callout is fairly rigid.
 It handles only:
 * messages with 2 parts
 * the first part must have content-type: application/soap+xml, and must be a valid SOAP message.
 * the second part must have content-type: application/zip

-*
+You could use this as a starting point, if you wanted to do something different with a XOP message.
+The multipart-handler class also allows you to construct XOP messages.

 ## Example API Proxy